 In the end, we both had our packs, sleeping bags, Thermarests, clothes, rain coat or poncho, hat, light sandals, toilet paper, sunscreen, bug spray, and water bottles.
 She had our tent.
 I had the stove, fuel, pot, food, kitchen kit, first aid kit, water filter, and bear spray.

 Those last two items I picked up the day before our trip.
-Mom and I never used a water filter when backpacking in the Rockies in my teens, and hubby and I have always camped in campgrounds with water taps.
+Mom and I never used a water filter when backpacking in the Rockies in my teens.
+Hubby and I have always camped in campgrounds with water taps.
 Mom and I did hike with bear spray, but if it’s not expired, she still has it.

 Buying bear spray was easy; buying a water filter was harder, as there are quite a few brands, types and sizes available.
 I should have done more research or asked more questions of backpacking friends before going, but we’ll see how the filter I chose works out.

 One thing we didn’t take was a rope for a bear pole, and we needed it.
-Hiking in the national parks, there were always bear poles provided.
+Hiking in the national parks, bear poles were always provided.
 When I read the description for Alder Flats, I thought it mentioned an outhouse and a bear pole.
 We found the outhouse; the ranger confirmed that a bear pole “would be a good idea.”
-We ended up using some fly lines from my tent to rig a bear pole over a tree, but I suspect that if a bear had really come along, he’d have gotten our food no problem.
+We ended up using some fly lines from my tent to rig a bear pole over a tree, but I suspect if a bear had really come along, he’d have gotten our food no problem.

 Ready to Go!